-McNamee Lochner has decades of experience protecting farmers’ rights under New York's Right-to-Farm law.
+McNamee Lochner P.C. has decades of experience protecting farmers’ rights under New York's Right-to-Farm law.

 Our firm has the depth and breadth to handle any agricultural matter.
 Led by John Privitera, distinguished for his strong defense of farmers' rights on land use matters all across the State, our team includes attorneys with first-hand experience and knowledge of farming who understand the challenges facing today’s farmers.